I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Effects of Cigarette Toxins

 The poisonous rubbish lies around in streets until rain washes it into storm sewers.
 From there, it flows into rivers and lakes and eventually out to sea.
-In water, the noxious substances leach out and become part of the water column.
+There, the noxious substances leach out and become part of the water column.

-Thomas Novotny has written (New Scientist, June 2014) that “We have found that one cigarette butt soaked in a litre of water for 96 hours leaches out enough toxins to kill half of the fresh or salt water fish exposed to them.”
+Thomas Novotny has written (New Scientist) that “We have found that one cigarette butt soaked in a litre of water for 96 hours leaches out enough toxins to kill half of the fresh or saltwater fish exposed to them.”

 There is concern that the poisons in tobacco waste might be getting into the human food supply.
 If the toxins are in the water table, and they are, then grazing cattle will be picking them up and passing them on to us in dairy products and meat.